Bike Safety During our Bike Ride for Cancer

 CT Challenge Ride organizers reserve the right to postpone the Ride start, reduce the Ride length, restrict Ride options, or cancel the Ride to ensure the safety of its participants.
 We will do everything within our capabilities to communicate cancellation, postponement, or alteration of the event to Riders as quickly as possible.
 In all cases, Riders are responsible for their own safety and should use their best judgment in deciding whether or not to continue if severe weather conditions exist.

 ALL CT CHALLENGE ROUTES CLOSE AT 5:00 PM ON SATURDAY.
-ANY RIDERS STILL ON THE COURSE AT THIS TIME WILL BE REQUIRED TO ACCEPT A RIDE BACK TO THE HUNT CLUB IN A CT CHALLENGE SUPPORT VEHICLE.
+ANY RIDERS STILL ON THE COURSE AT THIS TIME WILL BE REQUIRED TO ACCEPT A RIDE BACK TO THE GREENFIELD HILL IN A CT CHALLENGE SUPPORT VEHICLE.

 Rules and Regulations